 While most American cities hold their gay pride events in June, that time of year is just too hot in Palm Springs for drag queens and circuit party guys to go marching through the streets.
 So the desert city holds its pride festival every November.
 It’s the longest-running LGBT festival in the Coachella Valley, having taken place for more than 30 years.

-The 2018 Palm Springs Pride event was held from November 1-4 with the theme “Youth Power for Change.”
-The weekend featured a Stonewall Equality Concert, a candlelight vigil and march in memory of hate crimes victims, a pride festival including a block party on Arenas Road, and a Sunday morning pride parade.
+The 2021 Palm Springs Pride event was held from November 1-7 with the theme “You Are Included.”
+Previous pride weekends have featured Stonewall Equality Concerts, candlelight vigils and marches in memory of hate crimes victims, the festival itself with a block party on Arenas Road, and Sunday morning pride parades.
 All events were free, and sponsors included Alaska Airlines, Lyft, Jetblue, Bud Light, and Desert AIDS Project.

-Expect the 2019 pride event to held from November 1-3.
+Expect the 2022 pride event to held during that same week.
 Obviously, if you plan on visiting for pride, you’ll want to book your lodging as early as possible, because the city gets overloaded with tourists!

 Gay Bars in Palm Springs

 Gay nightlife in Palm Springs ranges from sports bars to divey leather bars to casual, trendy establishments.
 Many, but not all, of the Palm Springs gay bars are clustered on E. Arenas Road, which is where you’ll want to go if you’re looking to do some bar hopping.

 In my experience, the patrons at these places were reasonably friendly if somewhat cliquey, which is pretty standard for gay bars across the country.
 Expect to see a higher percentage of 45+ aged men here than in gay bars in other cities, simply due to Palm Springs demographics.